 - Take the Uniform CPA Exam in Texas

 1. Get Your Education

 a.
-Query Texas schools for information on their accounting programs.
-The Texas Public Accountancy Act of the Texas State Board of Public Accountancy states that all certified public accountants in the state need at least 150 semester hours of college credit and a bachelor’s degree.
+Contact Texas colleges and universities for information on the accounting programs they offer.
+The Texas State Board of Public Accountancy requires all certified public accountants in the state to complete 150 semester hours of college credit and hold a bachelor’s or higher degree.

-- If your school does not meet these accreditation requirements, you must appeal to the Board for its recognition and approval.
+If your school does not meet these accreditation requirements, you can still appeal to the Board to have your degree recognized.